Surrey County Cricket Club: 1945–1958

 From 1948 to 1959, Surrey were the pre-eminent English county team, finishing either first or second in the county championship in 10 seasons out of 12.
 They finished runners-up in 1948, shared the championship with Lancashire in 1950, won seven consecutive outright titles from 1952 to 1958, and were runners-up again in 1959.
 Their margins of victory were usually large.
 For example, Yorkshire were runners-up in 1952 but finished 32 points behind.

-Their great success was built on a remarkably strong bowling attack, with Test seamer Alec Bedser supported by the outstanding spin duo of Tony Lock and Jim Laker, the latter widely regarded as one of the finest ever orthodox off-spinners.
+Their success was built on a strong bowling attack, with Test seamer Alec Bedser supported by Tony Lock and Jim Laker, the latter widely regarded as one of the finest ever orthodox off-spinners.
 Lock and Laker made the most of Oval pitches, which were receptive to spin, but the club's success was also due to the positive and attacking captaincy of Stuart Surridge, who won the title in all five years of his leadership from 1952 to 1956.
-The team fielded extremely well and a feature was some brilliant close catching.
-The team had excellent batsmen, especially the elegant Peter May, and the determined and combative Ken Barrington.
+The team fielded well and a feature was close catching.
+The team had excellent batsmen, especially Peter May, and Ken Barrington.